fedorovgv/ASR/README.md

 mv config.json\?dl\=1 config.json
 ```

-To reproduce model performance on the test-other:
+To reproduce model performance on the test-other in repo do:

 ```shell
 mkdir -p tmp && echo "tmp/" >> .gitignore